zoey7117/petstoo_frontend/README.md

 Your browser will automatically launch the Adopt A Pet app to its home page.

 You can shut down both servers by typing Control C in the terminal window where they are running.
+## To Do
+• Incorporate toy playing, walking with your pet.

 ## Built with
 • React <br/>